WenhanKong/Minesweepers/docs/status.md

 In next few weeks, we will improve our Q-Learning algorithm, since for now it covers all the moves, which makes the algorithm kind of slow.
 One solution is to filter out tiles that are visible or are mines.
 We also plan to develop more models for calculation of probability in naive choose algorithm.
 In this part, we can use logistic regression as well as an SVM classifier for predicting uncovered tiles.

 We are also improving on evaluation metrics.
 Win rate is essential but it does not cover all the respects.
 We will use testing accuracy, which tells how well our classifier models perform, and the average percentage of the board uncovered.
 We need to plot three metrics because win rate alont can be misleading: Q-Learning algorithm must take consecutive correct predictions to win; but the game logistics provide a scenario that one can click on one tile and clean a very large area.
 In this situation, the average percentage of the board uncovered might be helpful.

+## Resources Used

+see /docs/references

+charts are made in https://www.meta-chart.com
+block images are provided by https://www.minecraftinfo.com
+video is made by iMovie and QuickTimePlayer